UralKrc/nextjs-blog/_posts/static-generation.md

 ## Deploying and Scaling Static Generation:
 Once your static generation setup is complete, it's time to deploy and scale your Next.js application.
 Explore deployment options, including popular hosting platforms, and implement strategies to ensure your static pages are served globally with minimal latency.
 Dive into best practices for optimizing CDN caching and handling large-scale applications.

-By the end of this guide, you'll be equipped with the knowledge and skills to harness the full potential of static generation in Next.js, creating websites that are not only visually appealing but also deliver a seamless, high-performance user experience.

 ## Examples